mikependon/RepoDB/README.md

 ## RepoDb - a hybrid ORM library for .NET.

-RepoDb provide the features of micro-ORM and full-ORM.
-It provides flexibility to the developers to simplify the “switchover” of when to use the “micro” and “full” operations during the development.
+RepoDb provide the features of both micro-ORM and full-ORM.
+It gives flexibility to the developers to simplify the “switchover” of when to use the “micro” and “full” operations during the development.

+**It is high-performant and efficient**

+The word “high-performant” refers to “how fast” this ORM converts the raw data into a class object, and transport the class object as an actual data in the database.

+The word “efficient” refers to “how well-managed” this ORM uses the computer memory when manipulating the objects all throughout the cycle of the process.

 ## Highlights